mishraji874/Codehawks-First-Flight-TSwap-Audit/audit-data/report.md

 **Proof of Concept:**
 1. A user swaps 10 times, and collects the extra incentive of `1_000_000_000_000_000_000` tokens
-2. That user continues to swap untill all the protocol funds are drained
+2. That user continues to swap until all the protocol funds are drained

 <details>
 <summary>Proof Of Code</summary>